Cultural Connections Board 2024-2025

-Since joining BAMPFA, John has worked to bring the underrecognized artists of all categories to the walls of the museum such as Kay Sekimachi, Candice Lin, Caroline Kent and retrospectives of Alison Knowles and Amalia Mesa-Bains.
-The Knowles exhibition has plans to travel to three European venues in Norway, France and Germany and is accompanied by a substantial publication that John contributed significant administrative oversight toward.
-The Mesa-Bains exhibition has plans to travel to California, Texas and possible venues in Mexico and will also have a momentous catalogue to commemorate the artist’s work to which John also provided meaningful assistance.
+Since joining BAMPFA, John has worked to bring the underrecognized artists of all categories to the walls of the museum such as Kay Sekimachi, Candice Lin, Caroline Kent, Hannah Levy, Sin Wai Kin, Gabriel Chaile, and retrospectives of Alison Knowles and Amalia Mesa-Bains.
 Other responsibilities John was involved in the permanent collection of out-going loans to other institutions and, most primarily, a robust acquisition process.
-Four times annually, John plays a key role in the planning and implementation of gifts and purchases to the BAMPFA collection.
+Three times annually, John plays a key role in the planning and implementation of gifts and purchases to the BAMPFA collection.
 This involves donor relations, the maintenance of acquisition funds and meeting coordination as well as the supervision of an ongoing document of potential new works for consideration.

 Joined Cultural Connections in 2022

-Berkeley-born and raised, Mercy is an MA/Ph.D. student at the University of Washington specializing in community-based qualitative research.
-An intercultural communication researcher, she is a research assistant at UW's Center for Communication, Difference, and Equity (CCDE).
+Berkeley-born and raised, Mercy is a Ph.D. student at the University of Washington specializing in community-based health equity research.
+A health communication researcher, she is the lead research assistant in the Health Equity Action Lab at UW's Center for Communication, Difference, and Equity.

-Mercy's work in academia, museums, and nonprofit organizations has primarily involved finding creative ways to connect communities with cultural and learning institutions.
+Mercy's work in higher education, museums, and nonprofit organizations has primarily involved finding creative ways to connect communities with cultural and learning institutions.
 She continues to pursue this work in her research and as a member of the Cultural Connections board.

 Joined Cultural Connections in 2022